openstreetmap/id-tagging-schema/MAINTENANCE.md

 ### Assigning roles

 - The maintainer of the iD editor has traditionally and continues to maintain this project.
-- Contributor and triage roles are assigned by the current maintainer of the repository.
+- Co-maintainer and triage roles are assigned by the current maintainer of the repository.

 ## Previous Maintainers